-IMPERATIVE

-NEED

-MUST

-WANT

-DONT-WANT

-ORDER

-REQUIRE

-SHOULD (bouncy NEED)

-CAN

-CAN'T

-TRY

-START

-STOP

-FINISHED

-NOW

-WATCH OUT! (one-hand version, and two hand, be careful (watch-careful))

-NOW START EAT (start eating now!) (having trouble finding this one now)
+IMPERATIVE NEED MUST WANT DONT-WANT ORDER REQUIRE SHOULD (bouncy NEED) CAN CAN'T TRY START STOP FINISHED NOW WATCH OUT! (one-hand version, and two hand, be careful (watch-careful)) NOW START EAT (start eating now!) (having trouble finding this one now) COME ON (come on over here) GO AHEAD (angle hands, thumbs up) GO ON (GO TO)

-COME ON

-GO AHEAD

-GO ON